sa0azt/PiRadioInterface/README.md

 dtoverlay=wm8960-soundcard
 ```

-Do note that the WM8960 drivers where implemented in the latest Raspbian OS Kernel and will not work with older versions.
+Note that the WM8960 drivers where implemented in the Raspbian OS kernel v5.4 and will not work with older versions without further configuration.

 ### GPIO pinouts